2025

 However, the constraints involved in organising these competitions mean that the performances are sometimes far removed from the collective spirit of ‘Ori Tahiti.

-So that a competition for 'Ori Tahiti soloists can be both a love song to our dance masters
+So that a competition for 'Ori Tahiti, soloists ad groups as well, can be both a love song to our dance masters

 and a perfectly contemporary event.